gregoryedmonds/PizzaDeliveryDatabase/README.md

 # PizzaDeliveryDatabase
-Delivery database system for pizza restaurant.
+Project to create a delivery database system for a pizza restaurant.